danbev/learning-quantum-computing/physics.md

 will land after traversing the doulbe slits but we can see the pattern we can say that the probability is higher for certain positions.
 The probability is high where the amplitude is high due to constructive interference.
+Remember that amplitude is the distance from 0 of the oscillation.
+The wave rises equally above and below zero.
+So from zero to where the wave turns direction up or down.

 The square of a particle’s wave function at a point in space and time is equal to the probability of finding the particle at that point in space and time—is attributed to the German physicist Max Born.